UNESCO World Heritage Kilimanjaro National Park: Tree Nurseries for Biodiversity

 Remedy through reforestation and data collection

-Funding for the project under #SOSAfricanHeritage enabled the management of the Kilimanjaro National Park to carry out activities to clear the lower montane forest of invasive species as planned after all.
-Over an area of 90 hectares, the management removed non-native trees and replaced them with 25,000 seedlings of native tree species.
+Funding for the project through #SOSAfricanHeritage enabled the management of Kilimanjaro National Park to carry out activities to clear the lower montane forest of invasive species as planned.
+Across an area of 90 hectares, park management removed non-native trees and replaced them with 25,000 seedlings of native tree species.
 The seeds for these had previously been collected from the wild and raised in nurseries.
-These measures enabled an important step to be taken towards the recovery of the ecosystem.
+These measures constituted an important step towards the recovery of the ecosystem.

-In the areas freed from invasive species, the management also established 46 experimental plots measuring 20x20 meters.
+In the areas freed from invasive species, the oark's management also established 46 experimental plots measuring 20 by 20 meters.
 These plots are used for monitoring how plant communities recover after management actions.
 These observations will be used to derive and optimize future management strategies.

 On the initiative of the Federal Foreign Office and the Goethe-Institut, an International Relief Fund was set up in summer 2020 to provide rapid support to cultural and educational organisations abroad during the COVID-19-pandemic.
 With its special support programme #SOSAfricanHeritage, the German Commission for UNESCO is part of the Relief Fund consortium.